zachyboy12/zachyboy12.gitub.io/blog-posts/make-a-web-framework-with-python-part-2.md

 ```
 # Conclusion
 That was an awesome ride, I love it.
+In my next post, I'll probably go into either making a simple Template engine, or a Database class
+for data storage.
 If you like it, please wait two days for my other blog posts.